By GNGF on October 28th, 2022 in

-A parenting plan is a written order of the Court that explains all the terms that parents must follow regarding the care of their children, including both the custody issues and the financial issues.
+What is a Parenting Plan?
+A parenting plan is a written order of the Court that explains all the terms that parents must follow regarding the care of their children, including both custody issues and financial issues.

-The parenting plan is one of the main perks to filing a custody case as it establishes rules between parents, which can significantly reduce stress compared to a parental relationship that does not have a parenting plan in place.
+This document is one of the main perks to filing a custody case as it establishes rules between parents, which can significantly reduce stress compared to a parental relationship that does not have a plan in place.
 A parenting plan can be incredibly detailed.
-And while a parenting plan can be quite helpful, it is at the very least a baseline of what is expected of the parents if they cannot figure things out without Court intervention.
+And while this plan can be quite helpful, it is at the very least a baseline of what is expected of the parents if they cannot figure things out without Court intervention.
 A common phrase that attorneys use is that the best kind of parenting plan is one that can be put in a drawer and never used.
 That being said, having a plan, even if it is not used, can provide comfort to a parent in confrontational parental relationships.

-In terms on financial requirements, a parenting plan will determine any child support to be paid, who will cover insurance for the children, which parent the tax exemptions are assigned to, as well as all other extracurricular, schooling and medical expenses.
+In terms of financial requirements, a parenting plan will determine any child support to be paid, who will cover insurance for the children, which parent the tax exemptions are assigned to, as well as all other extracurricular, schooling, and medical expenses.